Education (ED)

 Spring Semester

-This course focuses on the planning and implementation of developmentally appropriate learning experiences for preschool aged children.
+This course focuses on the planning and implementation of developmentally appropriate learning experiences for preschool-aged children.
 Students will develop teaching strategies and techniques that will foster the development of children’s emerging skills in language and literacy, mathematical-logical thinking, science and social sciences.
 With an emphasis on active learning, students will develop strategies for extending children’s learning and understanding through dialogue and questioning.

 This course meets the General Education Reading/Writing Enhancement requirement.

-Prerequisites: ED 2342, ED 2450; or ED 3700, ED 3701.
+Prerequisites: ED 2342 or ED 3700

-Corequisite: ED 3451.
+Corequisite: ED 3196 or ED 3451.

 ED 3150 - Classroom Management - 3 credits